 Butler scores 38, Heat roll past 76ers 137-106

+“I'm never worried about offense," Butler said.
+“Hell, I'm never worried about defense.
+I'm only worried about winning."

 Goran Dragic scored 24 points for Miami, Duncan Robinson scored 19 and All-Star Bam Adebayo finished with 18 points, 11 assists and eight rebounds for the Heat.
-Derrick Jones Jr. added 15 points for Miami, which set a season-high for points and victory margin.
+Derrick Jones Jr. added 15 points for Miami, which set season-highs for points and victory margin.

 For Philadelphia, it was more of the same.
 The team with an NBA-best 22-2 home record lost for the 10th time in its last 12 road games.
 Joel Embiid led the 76ers with 29 points and 12 rebounds, and Mike Scott scored 17 points — most of it off 5-of-7 shooting from 3-point range — in 18 minutes.